 At A Level, we follow the Edexcel Drama course and have consistently achieved excellent results.
 Many of our pupils go on to develop their careers in drama through university degrees or specialist drama school training.

 Every year Lingfield puts on a large-scale Upper School production for Years 10-13, which is the highlight of the Drama calendar.
-In 2021, our production was The Lovely Bones by Alice Sebold, adapted by Bryony Lavery.
+In 2022, our production was Haroun and the Sea of Stories by Salman Rushdie.
 An inspiring and challenging performance that was met with rave reviews.

 As well as examining course performances, we also produce a Lower School production for Years 7-9, providing opportunities for both performers and stage technicians.
+In 2023, students performed Goodnight Mr Tom by Michelle Magorian to a packed auditorium over two nights.
 Being involved in a production gives confidence-building skills and a sense of achievement within a creative team context.

 Drama Scholarships Are awarded to students who display an outstanding interest in performance.
 They will exhibit a keen interest in the subject either at school or outside and will take a leading role in promoting the Drama and Theatre department and be ambassadors for the school.
 In turn, they will then be encouraged and supported in their development and skill to maximise their potential.